purcell/less-css-mode/README.markdown

 ========================================

-This package contains less-css-mode.el, which provides an Emacs mode for LESS CSS (lesscss.org), complete with optional support for flymake and compile-on-save.
+This package contains less-css-mode.el, which provides an Emacs mode for LESS CSS (lesscss.org), complete with support for compile-on-save.

+For flymake support, see [flymake-less](https://github.com/purcell/flymake-less).

 Please see documentation in less-css-mode.el